coreyhaines/enumeradical/README.markdown

 ## What is this?
 I love enumerable.
 I really do.
 I use the functions it provides with the utmost alacrity.
 Nothing makes me sadder than seeing a #each used to populate an array.
 Once you start using them a lot in production systems, you notice a bunch of common patterns.

+## How do I use it?
+Install it, then
+    require 'enumeradical'

 ###I have an array of objects, and I need to convert them to another type.

     class MyNumberPresenter